 - 1. Review this Plan and the Building Safety Plan for your school at the beginning of each school year with the school faculty and staff. - 2.
 Provide collaborative support and assistance for Fire and Rescue Personnel. - 3.
 Establish plans for the transport of all staff and students for each school building upon evacuation. - 4.
 Create plans and maps showing the Safety Zone for each school and determine the best location(s) to pick-up students and handicapped passengers and consult with the Head Bus Driver to determine the appropriate route(s) to transport the staff/students to the designated Relocation Center(s). - 5.
 Maintain close contact with the Incident Commander at the Emergency Command Post. - 6.
 Prepare a plan for food preparation/distribution during situations that require students/staff to be sheltered for an extended period. - 7.
 Building Administrators will designate staff to bring the Emergency Response/"Go Bag" during all emergencies.
 This bag will go with each Building Administrator for all evacuations (outside and off site).
 It should be within close reach and accessible at all times, and should be checked and updated regularly.
-This bag should minimally contain: - A flashlight and spare batteries - Updated class rosters for each class using the room - Emergency evacuation (including assisted evacuation) plans - Latex gloves - Pen and paper - Names and telephone numbers of crisis team members - List of assigned roles for school personnel and division personnel - Laminated sign with the classroom teacher's name in bold letters - Spare batteries for two-way radios
+This bag should minimally contain: - Updated class rosters for each class using the room - Emergency evacuation (including assisted evacuation) plans - Gloves - Pen and paper - Names and telephone numbers of crisis team members - List of assigned roles for school personnel and division personnel - Laminated sign with the classroom teacher's name in bold letters